-Exclusionary discipline practices, including suspension, may be used if a student demonstrates gross disobedience or substantially disruptive behavior that results in the student's presence at school posing a continuing danger to persons or property or an ongoing threat of disruption to the educational process.
-Suspensions will be limited to the greatest extent practicable, will be determined on a case-by-case basis, and administered in compliance with Illinois School Code.
-When the school determines that a suspension is the most appropriate consequence, parents/guardians will be notified immediately of the suspension decision.
+An out of school suspension may be used if a student demonstrates gross disobedience or substantially disruptive behavior that results in the student's presence at school posing a continuing danger to persons or property or an ongoing threat of disruption to the educational process.
+Suspensions will be limited to the greatest extent practicable, will be determined on a case-by-case basis, and administered in compliance with Illinois

+School Code.
+When the school determines that a suspension is the most appropriate consequence, parents/guardians will be notified immediately of the suspension decision in person, through a phone call, or via email.
 Parents/guardians have the right to review or appeal a suspension.

 During a suspension, students will be provided an opportunity to make up any work missed for equivalent academic credit.
 Parents/Guardians must honor suspensions and ensure that their student does not come to school or be present on school grounds while serving an out-of-school suspension.
 This includes participation in athletics and extracurricular activities.
-After the term of a suspension, As part of the student's re-engagement after a suspension, the parent/guardian will be requested to accompany the student upon the day on which the student returns to school or have formal communication with school administrators prior to the student's return.
+After the term of a suspension, as part of the student's reengagement after a suspension, the parent/guardian will be requested to accompany the student upon the day on which the student returns to school or have formal communication with school administrators prior to the student's return.
 Other supports may also be included in a student's re-engagement plan back to school depending on the length of the time the student is excluded from school.
 Further information regarding re-engagement is detailed below.